 Understand your customers better

-Research a market and do a customer development.
+Research a market and do customer development.
 On the piece of paper, write 7 to 12 questions:

-- How often do you face this problem and how much the solution is important for you?
+- How often do you face this problem, and how much the solution is important for you?

-- What’s your solution for a [problem]?
+- What’s your solution to the [problem]?

 - How much would you pay for it?

 Mindstorm for one hour and write down all the good questions you can ask them.
-Select 7 to 12 best questions which will give you consistent answers.
+Select 7 to 12 best questions, which will give you consistent answers.

-Now it’s time for customer interviewing! 🙂
+Now it’s time to interview the customers! 🙂